segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 > info "Analytics-Swift Public Beta"
 > The [Analytics-Swift](/docs/connections/sources/catalog/libraries/mobile/swift-ios/) library is in public beta.
 If you’d like to migrate to Analytics-Swift, see the [migration guide](/docs/connections/sources/catalog/libraries/mobile/swift-ios/migration/).
-This library is governed by Segment's [First-Access and Beta terms](https://segment.com/legal/first-access-beta-preview/).
+Segment's [First-Access and Beta terms](https://segment.com/legal/first-access-beta-preview/) govern this library.

 ## Analytics-iOS and Unique Identifiers